MEGNEOrnela/Recommendation_engine/README.md

 ## Description

 The following points outline the steps used to achieve the task:
-**Lyric data scraping**: apply web scraping techniques (beautiful soup) to extract lyrical content from songs ( African songs [1](https://afrikalyrics.com/top-lyrics), [2](https://afrikalyrics.com/language/French)).
+- **Lyric data scraping**: apply web scraping techniques (beautiful soup) to extract lyrical content from songs ( African songs [1](https://afrikalyrics.com/top-lyrics), [2](https://afrikalyrics.com/language/French)).
-**Large Language Model (LLM)**: use LLM with the Langchain library, to generate summarized representations of the lyrics and get a list of emotions for each lyric.
+- **Large Language Model (LLM)**: use LLM with the Langchain library, to generate summarized representations of the lyrics and get a list of emotions for each lyric.
-**Data Storage**: use the ActiveLoop Deep Lake vector store to store all the emotions, metadata, and embeddings.
+- **Data Storage**: use the ActiveLoop Deep Lake vector store to store all the emotions, metadata, and embeddings.
-**User Input analysis**: the user input is sent to an LLM to get the emotion that matches his feeling.
+- **User Input analysis**: the user input is sent to an LLM to get the emotion that matches his feeling.
-**Music Recommendation**: in cases where the user seeks song recommendations,  a cosine similarity search is performed between the encoded user emotions and those stored in the database.
+- **Music Recommendation**: in cases where the user seeks song recommendations,  a cosine similarity search is performed between the encoded user emotions and those stored in the -database.
 The top 2 songs with the highest similarity scores corresponding to the user's emotion are selected as recommendations.
-**Motivational Message**: for a user interested in motivational messages or advice, his associated emotions pass through an LLM which  provides advice or a motivated message depending on the emotion.
+- **Motivational Message**: for a user interested in motivational messages or advice, his associated emotions pass through an LLM which  provides advice or a motivated message depending on the emotion.

 ## Setup